The design do’s and don’ts for getting the user opt-in on iOS 14.5+

 This blog has been updated since it was originally published in February 2021 as the Adjust team has continued to work on and develop new best practices and recommendations for getting the opt-in.

-Since Apple’s announcement of the App Tracking Transparency (ATT) framework in 2020, we at Adjust have worked diligently with clients worldwide to prepare for the change that lies ahead.
-From understanding how to best embrace the ATT framework to aiding in user testing, we have worked closely with our partners to chart a path forward together.
-We have learned a lot about what steps to take to improve opt-in rates — and what steps to avoid.
+Since Apple’s announcement of App Tracking Transparency (ATT) in 2020 through to the eventual rollout of iOS 14.5 in April of 2021 and beyond, we’ve been working diligently with clients worldwide to create solutions that equip marketers and developers with the tools needed to navigate these changes.
+From understanding how to best embrace the ATT framework to aiding in user testing, we’ve worked together to chart the path forward and establish a new status quo.
+Throughout this process, we’ve learnt a lot about opt-in rates, how to improve them, and what to avoid.

 In some conversations we’ve had with app developers, a few have reported that their app was rejected from the App Store before they could begin testing their ATT implementation.
 Based on their feedback, we’ve collected three patterns that have resulted in App Store rejection thus far: